yuliskov/MySystemInfo/README.md

 # MySystemInfo

-## App that collects system information from local computer
+## Collects system information from local computer

-App is written on C# and WinForms
+App is written with C# and WinForms

 ![](app.jpg)